amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-02-the-physics.md

 ### [Everything by Erin Catto](https://box2d.org/)

 I don't really know where to start when linking things from Erin Catto.
 If you have worked for a while in games, probably you already know about Box2D and even maybe heard about Erin.
 What you may not know is that Box 2D is not at all as complicated as I thought it was!
-By the end of my work with the physics engine, my main source of reference was the Box2D and the Box2D lite source code.
-I didn't even realize that the intention behind Box2D Lite was to teach people on how to do physics simulations.
+By the end of my work with the physics engine, my main source of reference was the Box2D and the [Box2D Lite source code](https://github.com/erincatto/box2d-lite).
+I didn't even realize that the intention behind **Box2D Lite** was to teach people on how to do physics simulations.
 Anyway, all the GDC presentations and all the code that Erin has written is excellent, and you should check it out.

 ### [Solving Rigid Body Contacts](http://www.richardtonge.com/presentations/Tonge-2012-GDC-solvingRigidBodyContacts.pdf) by [Richard Tonge](http://www.richardtonge.com/)